victornpb/undiscord/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Screenshots / Logs**
-(You may want to check "Hide sensitive information" before taking screenshots or copying logs) If applicable, add screenshots and or copy log to help explain your problem.
+If applicable, add screenshots and or copy log to help explain your problem.

 ```